Premik/blender_rhubarb_lipsync_ng/dev.md

 r:\mambaPrefix\Scripts\activate
 ```

+## Release

+- Verify the rhubarb binary versions+hashes are the latest version available
+- `cd scripts`
+- `python rhubarb_bin.py` to download rhubar binaries and verify the checksums.
+It would also deploy the correct binary to the /bin folder based on the current platform (linux/mac/win).
+- `python package.py` to create zipped distributions for each platform.

 ## Vs Code
 Probably the easiest is to run the `code` or `code-oss` from within the activated conda env.
 Then run `Python: Select Interpreter` and select the one from conda env.